 Since I’m still waiting for my Nortek GoControl zwave/zigbee USB hub to arrive from Amazon, I decided to add all of my wifi devices to Home Assistant first.
-Ecobee is wifi only, so naturally that was the first item I added.
+Ecobee is wifi only, so naturally that was the first item I added to Home Assistant.

 This guide assumes you already have an Ecobee thermostat installed and connected to your wifi.

-- Home Assistant installed (I’m using a Raspberry Pi B+)
+- Home Assistant installed (Either on a Raspberry Pi 3B+ or a VMware Workstation VM)

 - Ecobee Thermostat (I’m using an Ecobee 4 thermostat/room sensor combo)